Canella: Name

 Canella, the diminutive of the Latin canna, a cane or reed, was first applied to the bark of the Old World tree cassia, Cinnamomum aromaticum, from the form of a roll or quill which it assumed in drying, and was later transferred to the West Indian tree.
 The genus Canella was erected in 1756 by Patrick Browne.
 The species epithet winterana is an artifact from a period when this plant was confused with Winter's bark, Drimys winteri, which is itself named for William Winter.

 Distribution

+Canella is widely distributed.
+Amongst the islands of the Caribbean, Canella is native to the Bahamas, Cayman Islands, Cuba, Hispaniola (Dominican Republic and Haiti), Jamaica, Leeward Islands, Puerto Rico, and the Windward Islands.
+It is also native to south-eastern Mexico and Venezuela.

-Canella is widely distributed, and not uncommon on the Florida Keys, where it was first discovered by J. L. Blodgett.
+In Florida, it is found in the Florida Keys where it is not uncommon.
+It is here where it was first discovered by J. L. Blodgett.
 It generally grows under the shade of larger trees in dense forests composed of Sideroxylon, Lysiloma, Swietenia, Bursera, Hypelate, Dipholis, and Nectandra.

 Canella was one of the first American trees to attract the attention of Europeans, and it is mentioned in the accounts of many of the early voyages to America:

 The white bark, the brilliant deep green foliage, and crimson fruit make the Canella one of the most ornamental of the smaller south Florida trees.
 It was introduced into England in 1738, and was first cultivated in Europe by Philip Miller.